wkcosmology/wkcosmology.github.io/blog/md/inflow1.md

 ---
-title: Why the fundamental metallicity relation exists
+title: Reveal the physics of the Fundamental Metallicity Relation
 date: 2026-09-12
+description:
+    The fundamental metallicity relation is one of the tightest scaling relations in extragalactic astronomy, yet its physics remains unclear.
+    Why galaxies populate a surface parameterised by
+    $\log M_\star - \alpha\log{\rm SFR}$ with $\alpha<1$, and why that surface
+    barely evolves out to $z\sim 3$, have never been satisfactorily explained.
-description: The fundamental metallicity relation is one of the tightest scaling relations in extragalactic astronomy, and it is conventionally explained by assuming that galaxies sit in equilibrium between inflow, star formation, and outflow.
-But a galaxy in equilibrium has a metallicity that depends only on its mass-loading factor, so it cannot produce an FMR at all.
-Here we show that the FMR emerges instead from the transition between the inflow-driven regime and equilibrium, and that its familiar parameterisation is contingent rather than fundamental.
+    Here we use a minimal gas flow model to show that the FMR emerges from the transition between the inflow-driven regime and equilibrium, and that its familiar parameterisation is contingent rather than fundamental.
 tags: [Metallicity, Chemical evolution, Galaxy evolution]
 categories: [Astrophysics]
 ---